 Pupils who can be trusted to do so are encouraged to manage their own medication.
-If pupils are able to take their medicine themselves, office staff should supervise this.
-It is recommended that all medication is kept in a named drawer/first aid box in the office to which children are allowed access with the teacher's consent.
+If pupils are able to take their medicine themselves, staff should supervise this.
+It is recommended that all medication is kept in a named drawer/first aid box in the classroom to which children are allowed access with the teacher's consent.
+In each classroom there is a class record giving details of occasions where medicines are self-administered.
 This will include pupil's name, medication, date and time administered.